Are you not losing weight while breastfeeding? Here's why.

 Producing milk requires energy, which is why you end up burning extra calories.

-If you are not eating enough healthy food to fulfil your protein and nutrient needs your body will keep craving more food.
+If you are not eating enough healthy food to fulfil your protein and nutrient needs your body will keep craving more food to meet those nutrient needs.
+This explains why after eating a bag of chips or other junk food you can feel hungy shortly afterwards - they are "empty calories" meaning there is a lack of nutrients.
 Eating junk food can lead to craving more food later on.

 In addition, most breastfeeding mums are also tired and stressed, which can lead to comfort eating.

-The combination of being hungry and comfort eating could mean you see the numbers on the scales go up.
+The combination of feeling like you want to eat more and comfort eating could mean you see the numbers on the scales go up.
 When you know the chocolate is in the fridge, it’s hard to muster the energy to find something nutritious to eat.
 Uber Eats and Deliveroo make temptations all the more difficult to ignore.

 That’s why you need to have a plan to combat that hunger.
-You’ll notice a pattern to your appetite, so get out in front of it by having some boiled eggs, nuts, fruit and yoghurt on hand when it strikes.
+You’ll notice a pattern to your appetite, so get out in front of it by having some boiled eggs, nuts, fruit, yoghurt and In Shape Mummy Health Shakes and snacks on hand when it strikes.

 It is also important not to skip meals.
 Skipping meals can lead to being more hungry later in the day which can lead to over eating the wrong foods (it is harder to make healthy choices when you're starving hungry).